praful-avanicimcon/AspNetCore-CleanArchitecture/README.md

 - Dependency Injection: ASP.NET Core has built-in support for dependency injection, which helps manage object dependencies and promotes loose coupling, making it easier to maintain and test applications.

 # 2. What is Clean Architecture?
   Clean Architecture is a software architecture pattern that helps in building maintainable and scalable applications by promoting the separation of concerns and clear boundaries between different layers of the application.

-  In Clean Architecture, the application is divided into different layers, each with a specific responsibility:
+Here's a simplified explanation of the layers in Clean Architecture:

-  Presentation Layer: This layer is responsible for handling user interactions and presenting information to the users.
-It includes components like UI, web API controllers, views, or any other user interface elements.
+1. Presentation Layer: This layer is responsible for handling user interactions and displaying information to users.
+It includes components like user interfaces, web API controllers, or views.
+The focus is on capturing user input and presenting data to the user.

-  Application Layer: The application layer contains the business logic and orchestrates the flow of data and operations.
-It acts as an intermediary between the presentation layer and the domain layer, handling requests from the presentation layer, and invoking the appropriate operations in the domain layer.
+2. Application Layer: The application layer acts as an intermediary between the presentation layer and the domain layer.
+It contains the application-specific logic, such as processing user requests, coordinating operations, and executing business workflows.
+This layer is responsible for application flow and interacts with both the presentation and domain layers.

-  Domain Layer: This layer represents the core of the application and contains the business rules, entities, and logic.
-It encapsulates the fundamental concepts and behaviors of the application, independent of any specific technology or framework.
-The domain layer should be independent and not rely on any external dependencies.
+3. Domain Layer: The domain layer represents the core of the application.
+It contains the business rules, entities, and logic that define the problem domain.
+This layer is technology-agnostic and should not depend on external frameworks or infrastructure.
+It encapsulates the fundamental concepts and behaviors of the application.

-  Infrastructure Layer: The infrastructure layer provides implementations for external concerns such as databases, file systems, external services, or any other external dependencies.
-It includes components like data access, third-party integrations, and infrastructure-specific configurations.
+4. Infrastructure Layer: The infrastructure layer handles external concerns and provides implementations for data access, third-party integrations, or any external dependencies.
+It includes components like databases, file systems, external services, and frameworks.
+The infrastructure layer interacts with the domain layer and provides the necessary infrastructure for the application to function.

 The key principles of Clean Architecture are:

-  Dependency Rule: The dependencies should always point inward.
-In other words, the inner layers (domain and application) should not depend on the outer layers (presentation and infrastructure).
-This promotes loose coupling and makes the inner layers independent and easier to test.
+- Dependency Rule: The dependencies between layers should be organized in such a way that the inner layers do not depend on the outer layers.
+This helps in achieving loose coupling and ensures that changes in one layer do not affect other layers.
+For example, the domain layer does not depend on the infrastructure layer.

-  Separation of Concerns: Each layer has a specific responsibility and should focus on its own concerns.
-This separation improves maintainability and allows for easier changes and updates to specific parts of the system without affecting others.
+- Separation of Concerns: Each layer has a specific responsibility and focuses on its own concerns.
+This separation makes the codebase more organized and maintainable.
+Changes can be made to one layer without affecting the others.

-  Testability: Clean Architecture promotes testability by allowing easy unit testing of the core business logic in the domain layer.
-The separation of concerns and dependency inversion make it simpler to write isolated tests for each layer.
+- Testability: Clean Architecture promotes testability by enabling easy unit testing of individual layers.
+Since each layer is decoupled, it can be tested in isolation, making it simpler to write unit tests.
+This ensures that each layer functions correctly and independently.

 # 3. How do you create a new ASP.NET Core Web API project?
    You can create a new ASP.NET Core Web API project using the following command in the terminal or command prompt: